 The voluntary carbon markets are a source of experimenting with new technologies and systems since they lack the regulation, oversight, and bureaucracy that exists in the regulated markets.
-It allows it to reach the poor and smaller communities in developing countries because project developers enjoy the freedom to implement projects that might be too small or not viable for the compliance markets.
+Project developers enjoy the freedom to implement projects that might be too small or not viable for the compliance markets.
 In the process, the developers might design prototype technologies that can be implemented in the regulated markets.

 Another benefit of the voluntary carbon offset market is that it works in harmony with domestic compliance markets.
 It complements the regulatory market by providing an avenue where projects that are not achievable in the regulatory market can be achieved.
 Also, it allows governments, NGOs, and private companies to implement projects that go beyond what they are required to do in compliance markets.

-The voluntary carbon market allows private firms, individuals, governments, and NGOs to volunteer freely, and gain experience with carbon inventories, avoidance, reductions, storage, and carbon markets.
+The voluntary carbon market enables private firms, individuals, governments, and NGOs to volunteer freely and gain experience with carbon inventories, avoidance, reductions, storage, and carbon markets.
 The exposure allows growing companies to gain experience with carbon markets, even as they prepare to enter the regulated compliance markets.

 The compliance market, also known as the regulatory market, allows governments, private companies, and other entities to purchase carbon offsets in order to comply with caps on the amount of greenhouse gases they are allowed to emit.
 The markets are created by national and international treaties such as the Kyoto Protocol and the EU Emissions Trading Scheme.

-On the other hand, the voluntary carbon markets allow participants to purchase carbon offsets to mitigate their greenhouse emissions resulting from manufacturing processes, electricity use, transportation, etc. Both types of carbon markets can complement each other, and work towards the overall goal of reducing, avoiding and storing greenhouse gases from the atmosphere.
+On the other hand, the voluntary carbon markets allow participants to purchase carbon offsets to mitigate their greenhouse emissions resulting from manufacturing processes, electricity use, transportation, etc. Both types of carbon markets can complement each other, and work towards the overall goal of reducing greenhouse gases in the atmosphere.